Our Gifts Are Not Just Here For Us!

 5. Leave a Lasting Impression

 If you want to leave a lasting imprint on people you encounter, use what you have to offer.
 These are your gifts and talents.
-Kaye "enjoyed the story shared by Arianna Huffington in her book, Thrive.
+Kaye “enjoyed the story shared by Arianna Huffington in her book, Thrive.
 It is about her sister, Agappi, who graduated from the Royal Academy of Dramatic Art in London.
 Despite the awards she received, she didn’t get the acting-parts hoped-for when she auditioned for a theatre play.
-She felt discouraged to use her talents.
-But a random encounter from a stranger on a bus changed how she was seeing her talent.
-She chanced to talk with a random stranger which opened up a conversation about the play.
-Agappi took courage and shared her acting ability with a woman who turned out to be familiar with that particular play.
+She felt discouraged from using her talents.
+But a random encounter with a stranger on a bus changed how she was seeing her talent.
+She chanced to talk with a random stranger, which opened up a conversation about the play.
+Agappi took courage and shared her acting ability with a woman who was familiar with that particular play.

-Agappi did a short monologue, and the woman broke in tears, so moving was her performance.
+Agappi did a short monologue, and the woman broke into tears, so moving was her performance.
 Agappi felt more encouraged than ever.
-And on bus-ride home, she learned a valuable lesson: 'That moment of sharing without an agenda of getting a part wasn’t about the outcome but about the joy of touching others with what was mine to give.
-That brought with it a tremendous sense of fulfillment.'"
+And on the bus ride home, she learned a valuable lesson.
+‘That moment of sharing without the agenda of procuring a part wasn’t about the outcome but about the joy of touching others with what was mine to give.
+That brought with it a tremendous sense of fulfillment.’”

 6. Faster Growth and Development

 To improve on your talents, begin with what you are good at.
-You have nothing to lose because you begin with what you already possess.
+You have nothing to lose because you start with what you already possess.

-Thanks Kaye!
-Find more from Kaye on Medium.
+Thanks, Kaye!
+Find more from Kaye on medium.com.

-The more you shine and share, the stronger and more robust will be our community.
-When we shine in our true nature, we build better communities, so we can all live in a better world.
+The more you shine and share, the stronger and more robust our community will be.
+When we shine in our true nature, we build better communities to all live in a better world.

 Mahalo, Judy McNutt

 PS- According to Celtic spiritual tradition, the soul shines all around the body like a luminous cloud.
-When we are very open ~ appreciative and trusting ~ with another person, our souls flow together.
-"This will be the basis of our work together, and you are invited to join me in sacred space workshops, retreats, e-courses, and in-studio at ignitingyourwriting.com, or on Facebook at https://www.facebook.com/IgniteYourWriting/
+When we are very open ~ appreciative, and trusting ~ with another person, our souls flow together.
+“This will be the basis of our work together."
+You are invited to join us in sacred space workshops, retreats, e-courses, and in-studio.
+Come talk about what you would like!

 Personal Contact: [email protected]